Probate in Spain

 GB Abogados offer a prompt and efficient probate service to foreign nationals with assets in Spain.

 We offer a complete probate service relieving you of what can be an onerous task at a time when you have lost someone close to you.

-These situations can be even more difficult and tedious if the deceased person owned assets abroad.
+These situations can be even more difficult and frustrating if the deceased person owned assets abroad.